 Whoa!
 These 3 Stocks Just Beat the Dow

-The three stocks below, however, had their own bits of truth to tell and rose as a result.
-But resist the urge to high-five everyone in the cubicles next to you.
+The three stocks below seem to have had their own template for gaining ground well in excess of the Dow, though you should resist the urge to high-five everyone in the cubicles next to you.
 Smart investors won't celebrate until they know why their stock surged, because without a fundamental basis for the bounce, these stocks could just as quickly make the return trip down.

 The article Whoa!
-These 3 Stocks Just Beat the Dow originally appeared on Fool.com.Fool contributor Rich Duprey owns shares of Oracle.
-The Motley Fool recommends Acme Packet.
-The Motley Fool owns shares of Oracle.
+These 3 Stocks Just Beat the Dow originally appeared on Fool.com.Fool contributor Rich Duprey owns shares of Apple.
+The Motley Fool recommends Apple, Corning, and Google.
+The Motley Fool owns shares of Apple, Corning, and Google.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.